d-holguin/chat-tea/README.md

 The core of ChatTea's UI lies in its non-blocking asynchronous render loop.
 This design ensures that the UI remains responsive and doesn't freeze during network operations or other processes.

+## See https://github.com/d-holguin/async-ratatui for a simplier, cleaner structure.

 ## Elm-like Architecture

 ### The Message Enum